-This sections describes known problems with VirtualBox 3.2.8.
+This sections describes known problems with VirtualBox 3.2.12.
 Unless marked otherwise, these issues are planned to be fixed in later releases.

 - The following Guest SMP (multiprocessor) limitations exist: - Poor performance with 32-bit guests on AMD CPUs.
 This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
 Partially solved in 3.0.6 for 32 bits Windows NT, 2000, XP and 2003 guests.
 Requires 3.0.6 or higher Guest Additions to be installed. - Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
 This affects mainly Windows and Solaris guests, but possibly also some Linux kernel revisions.
 Partially solved in 3.0.12 for 32 bits Windows NT, 2000, XP and 2003 guests.
 Requires 3.0.12 or higher Guest Additions to be installed. - 64-bit guests on some 32-bit host systems with VT-x can cause instabilities to your system.
 If you experience this, do not attempt to execute 64-bit guests.
 Refer to the VirtualBox user forum for additional information. - Direct 3D support in Windows guests.
 For this to work, the Guest Additions must be installed in Windows "safe mode".
 Press F8 when the Windows guest is booting and select "Safe mode", then install the Guest Additions.
 Otherwise Windows' file protection mechanism will interfere with the replacement DLLs installed by VirtualBox and keep restoring the original Windows system DLLs. - Guest multi-monitor support.
 This feature is currently only supported with Windows guests. - Deleting the only snapshot with a running VM is not implemented.
 Trying to perform this operation will result in an error message.
 This feature will be added in one of the next maintenance releases.
 It is possible to delete the only snapshot when the VM is not running, e.g. in "poweroff" or "saved" state. - Disabled host I/O caches.
-Disabling the host I/O cache (see chapter 5.7, Disk images and I/O caching, page 98) will yield poor performance with VHD and sparse VMDK files as these do not currently support asynchronous I/O. This does not apply to VDI files and raw disk/partition VMDK files, which do support async I/O. This restriction will be lifted in a future maintenance update.

-• Compacting virtual disk images is limited to VDI files.
-The VBoxManage modifyhd -compact command is currently only implemented for VDI files.
-At the moment the only way to optimize the size of a virtual disk images in other formats (VMDK, VHD) is to clone the image and then use the cloned image in the VM configuration.
+Disabling the host I/O cache (see chapter 5.7, Disk images and I/O caching, page 76) will yield poor performance with VHD and sparse VMDK files as these do not currently support asynchronous I/O. This does not apply to VDI files and raw disk/partition VMDK files, which do support async I/O. This restriction will be lifted in a future maintenance update. - Compacting virtual disk images is limited to VDI files.
+The VBoxManage modifyhd compact command is currently only implemented for VDI files.
+At the moment the only way to optimize the size of a virtual disk images in other formats (VMDK, VHD) is to clone the image and then use the cloned image in the VM configuration. - OVF import/export: - When importing an OVF that was previously exported by VirtualBox 3.2 or higher which contains a complete VirtualBox machine configuration in the <vbox:Machine> element, some of the import customizations that can be specified (in either the GUI or on the VBoxManage command line) are presently ignored.
+In particular, customizations of the imported storage configuration are ignored.
+This will be fixed in the next release.